-As for the technical aspects of your landing page, it should load fast.
-If you have a slow page, people will click out of it.
+As for the technical aspects of your landing pages, they should load fast.
+If you have a slow page, people will click out of it and not book an appointment.
 You can do free speed tests online to check and make sure your page is fine.
-Finally, you can also use the Google webmaster tool to check if your webpage is being read properly.
+Finally, you can also use the Google webmaster tool to check if your landing pages are being read properly.
 Mistakes can be made in the codes sometimes.
 Your ad can do poorly if Google cannot read your page for relevance.

 Here is an example of a design for a landing page for the ad and keyword best salon in Irvine / number one salon in Irvine:

 Conversions are any valuable action that a website visitor can take on your website.
 Purchases, sign-ups for email lists, or even filling out a form for a consultation are all conversions.
 Tracking these are the most important thing when it comes to measuring results.
 The amount of conversions you generate let you know what keywords and ads are working for you.

 To begin setting up conversion tracking for your hair salon ads, you will need to click on tools and settings then conversions.

 You should click website, which means you also need a website with the ability to edit the code.

 The example here is conversion tracking for appointment bookings, specifically for hair extensions.
 Currently, with no data from any prior ads, it is best to not put a conversion value.
 You do not know how much it is worth to you yet.
 Since this is a bookings example, it is also important that the one option is clicked in the count section.
 Any sort of lead tracking where people need to offer their information and it can be done many times belongs in this category.
 Only the very first interaction is valuable in this case.
 As for purchases, choosing the every count option would be best.